Resolving Anxious Attachment: The Neuroscience of Moving Forward from Relationships

 These neurotransmitters play a significant role in the development and maintenance of anxious attachment styles, and understanding their functions can help individuals develop strategies to overcome anxious attachment and move on from a relationship.

-Can Neuroplasticity Be Used to Treat Anxious Attachment to Help You Move on From a Relationship?
+Can Neuroplasticity Be Used to Address Anxious Attachment to Help You Move on From a Relationship?

-Yes, neuroplasticity can be used to treat anxious attachment and can absolutely help you in moving on from your relationship.
+Yes, neuroplasticity can be used to address anxious attachment and can absolutely help you in moving on from your relationship.
 Neuroplasticity refers to the brain’s ability to reorganize itself in response to new experiences.
-By engaging in activities that stimulate neural growth and connectivity, such as mindfulness and meditation, individuals can rewire their brains to better cope with anxious attachment and become able to steadily move on from a relationship.
+By engaging in activities that stimulate neural growth and connectivity, such as intentional awareness and focused stillness, individuals can rewire their brains to better cope with anxious attachment and become able to steadily move on from a relationship.
 This can involve strengthening the prefrontal cortex, which regulates decision-making and impulse control, and reducing the activity of the amygdala, which processes emotions.
 This will direct your thoughts and emotions in a way that can help you move on from a relationship.

 hands holding a chain with a broken link indicating why you cannot move on from a relationship